Survey on the geometric Bogomolov conjecture: Introduction

 \subsubsection{Cinkir's theorem}

 In 2011, the geometric Bogomolov conjecture for curves was proved by Cinkir under the assumption that $\ch (k) = 0$ and that $K$ is the function field of a curve, i.e., $\dim (\mathfrak{B}) = 1$; see \cite[Theorem~2.13]{cinkir}.
+We remark that Cinkir's theorem is effective in the sense that he gave explicitly a positive number $r$ such that $C ( r )$ is finite when $C$ has a semistable model over $\mathfrak{B}$.

-To explain Cinkir's proof, let $K$ be a function field of a curve and let $C$ be a smooth projective curve over $\overline{K}$ of genus $g \geq 2$.
+To explain Cinkir's proof, let $K$ be the function field of a curve and let $C$ be a smooth projective curve over $\overline{K}$ of genus $g \geq 2$.
 In 2010, Zhang proved a new description of the admissible pairing of the admissible dualizing sheaf (cf. \cite{zhang3}).
-This description uses the height of Gross--Schoen cycles.
-More precisely, he showed that the admissible pairing of the admissible dualizing sheaf equals the sum of the height of the Gross--Schoen cycles and the ``$\varphi$-invariants'' of the dual graphs of the semistable model of the curve.
-It is known that if $\ch (k) = 0$, the the height of Gross--Schoen cycle is non-negative, so that under the assumption of $\ch (k) = 0$, the Bogomolov conjecture amounts to the positivity of $\varphi$-invariants.
-In 2011, after contributions on the study of graph invariants by many authors, Cinkir proved that the $\varphi$-invariants for non-trivial graphs are positive.
-Since the case where every reduction graph is trivial, that is, the case of everywhere good reduction case had been known, this proved the geometric Bogomolov conjecture for curves over such a $\overline{K}$.
+This description uses the height of the Gross--Schoen cycle.
+More precisely, he showed that the admissible pairing of the admissible dualizing sheaf equals the sum of the height of the Gross--Schoen cycle and the ``$\varphi$-invariants'' of the dual graphs of the semistable model of the curve.
+It is known that if $\ch (k) = 0$, the height of the Gross--Schoen cycle are non-negative, so that the Bogomolov conjecture amounts to the positivity of $\varphi$-invariants.
+In 2009, using Zhang's work, Faber proved in \cite{faber} the geometric Bogomolov conjecture for curves over $\overline{K}$ of small genus.
+In 2011, after contributions on the study of graph invariants by many authors, Cinkir proved in \cite{cinkir} that the $\varphi$-invariants for non-trivial graphs are positive.
+Since the case where every reduction graph is trivial, that is, the case of everywhere good reduction case had been known, this proved the geometric Bogomolov conjecture for curves over such $\overline{K}$.

 However, that is not the finial answer to the conjecture.
 Cinkir's theorem needs the assumption that $\dim ( \mathfrak{B} ) = 1$ and $\ch (k) = 0$.
 The first assumption is needed because Zhang's description in \cite{zhang3} of the admissible pairing is obtained under this assumption.
 The second assumption on the characteristic is more crucial.
-If $\ch (k) = 0$, the positivity of the Gross--Schoen cycle follows from the Hodge index theorem, but if otherwise, the Hodge index theorem, which is a part of the standard conjecture, is not known.
-Therefore the positivity of the $\varphi$-constants is not enough for the positivity of the admissible pairing, and thus the Bogomolov conjecture in positive characteristic cannot be deduced in the same way.
+If $\ch (k) = 0$, the positivity of the Gross--Schoen cycle follows from the Hodge index theorem, but if that is not the case, the Hodge index theorem, which is part of the standard conjectures, is not known.
+Therefore the positivity of the $\varphi$-invariants is not enough for the positivity of the admissible pairing, and thus the Bogomolov conjecture in positive characteristic cannot be deduced in the same way.